 UXCam offers powerful features like filters and segments that allow you to dive deep into user behavior and gain valuable insights.
 Filters help you refine the data you want to analyze while segments take it a step further by allowing you to save those filters and share them with your team.

 » Use the calendar in the upper right corner to select any period you want to analyze.

-Once you filter a session you can see the count of sessions that meet those conditions, the number of users, and other app metrics.
-By clicking on Session Analytics you can group those sessions and create graphs to break down your data.
-E.g. you can filter your sessions by crashes and group them by Date and Device class.
+Once you have applied a filter, you can see the count of sessions that meet those conditions, the number of users, and other app metrics.

 Note » You need to use at least the 3.3.0 version on Android and 3.2.4 on iOS to gather UI Freezes and crash logs.

 You can use segments in various sections to analyze specific user groups or behaviors within your app.